Do AI Models Perform Human-like Abstract Reasoning Across Modalities?: Discussion

-(3) Regarding the effects of textual vs.\ visual modalities, \autoref{tab:arc_results_modality} and \autoref{fig:rule_eval_plot} show that both output-grid and rule correctness drop dramatically in the visual mode.
-In addition, we observe that in this mode all three models are considerably better at forming correct-intended rules than generating correct output grids.
-As for the effects of reasoning effort and Python tools, \autoref{tab:arc_results_modality} and \autoref{fig:rule_analysis_o3_settings} show that the former is more helpful for textual inputs and the latter is more helpful for visual inputs, especially at higher reasoning effort.
+(3) Regarding the effects of textual versus visual modalities, \autoref{tab:arc_results_modality} and \autoref{fig:rule_eval_plot} show that both output-grid and rule correctness drop dramatically in the visual mode.
+In addition, we observe that in the visual mode, all three models are considerably better at forming correct-intended rules than at generating correct output grids.
+Regarding the effects of reasoning effort and Python tools, \autoref{tab:arc_results_modality} and \autoref{fig:rule_analysis_o3_settings} show that increased reasoning effort is more helpful for textual inputs, whereas Python tools are more helpful for visual inputs, especially at higher reasoning effort.
 These results point to possible directions for strengthening visual reasoning models, especially in more abstract domains.

-In short, our results show that models still lag humans in abstract reasoning, and that using accuracy alone to evaluate abstract reasoning on ARC-like tasks may overestimate abstract-reasoning capabilities in textual modalities and underestimate it in visual modalities.
-In evaluating capabilities such as abstract reasoning in AI systems, our results highlight the importance of going beyond simple accuracy, namely assessing both robustness and the extent to which a system uses generalizable mechanisms rather than more superficial shortcuts \citep{frank2023baby,ivanova2025evaluate,rane2024principles}.
-More generally, developing AI models that are better at grasping the abstractions understood by humans will be essential for these systems to generalize in human-like ways, and for these systems to be able to explain their reasoning in ways understandable to humans---both key abilities for successful human-AI interaction.
+In short, our results show that models still lag behind humans in the kinds of abstract reasoning capabilities that ARC and ConceptARC were designed to evaluate.
+Using accuracy alone to evaluate abstract reasoning on ARC-like tasks may overestimate abstract reasoning capabilities in textual modalities and underestimate them in visual modalities.
+Our results highlight the importance of going beyond simple accuracy, namely, assessing both robustness and the extent to which a system relies on generalizable mechanisms rather than superficial shortcuts \citep{frank2023baby,ivanova2025evaluate,rane2024principles}.
+To target these abilities in a meaningful way, we encourage designers of benchmarks and evaluation methods to incorporate underlying abstractions and derived rules, alongside traditional output correctness, when developing new performance metrics.
+More generally, while in some cases it is desirable for AI systems to reason in non-human-like ways (e.g., in discovering novel patterns in scientific data, such as protein sequences \citep{jumper2021highly}), developing AI models that grasp the abstractions understood by humans will be essential for these systems to generalize and explain their reasoning in ways understandable to humans, which are key abilities for successful human-AI interaction.
+In future work, we will investigate whether human-like reasoning can be induced via process-based reward models or a more direct inclusion of human-generated reasoning traces.
+An interesting direction for future research will be to extend our studies to tasks that require more compositional reasoning, such as those in ARC-AGI-2 \cite{chollet2025arc}.